SeanYeatts/SolidWrap/solidwrap/info/API Reference.rst

 See the Appendix for an overview of the helper classes ( ``Filepath`` & ``Model`` ) that are embedded in many of the SolidWrap class methods.

+*NOTE: Items with a 'WIP' label are in development and are not garaunteed to function appropriately.*

 ``solidworks`` ( object )
 -------------------------
 The core object of the API.
 It serves as a representation of SolidWorks, and is responsible for handling all SolidWorks commands.